tab1-web/faq/docs/General/Security/UserSafety/ticket.md

     - Time and Date of the payment
     - Full Details of the donation.
 Ie. I purchased Bounty Hunter quest items for character Bob

+    **If it’s about twitch, provide:**

+    - Twitch username and schedule

+    **If it’s about requesting a License to play under the same ip**

+    - It is not required to send a ticket for this anymore, just play.

 <hr>

 ## :material-reply: When will you reply to my ticket?